 How to paint a wooden shed

 Rain, wind, sleet and snow, day in, day out.
-Your shed goes through a lot battling with British weather, but it doesn't take much to give it an uplift if it's looking worse for wear.
-This guide shows you how to refresh yours in one day.
+Your shed goes through a lot battling with the weather, but it doesn't take much to give it an uplift if it's looking worse for wear.
+This guide shows you how to refresh yours.
+Wood needs to be completely dry, so the best time to apply any paint, stain or treatment is after a dry spell and when no rain is expected for a few days.

 Materials | Tools | Safety |